-To use the Session Recording Policy Console, you must have the Broker PowerShell Snap-in (Broker_PowerShellSnapIn_x64.msi) installed.
-The snap-in cannot be automatically installed by the installer.
+To use the Session Recording Policy Console, install the Broker PowerShell Snap-in (Broker_PowerShellSnap.insi) manually.
 Locate the snap-in on the Citrix Virtual Apps and Desktops ISO (\layout \image-full\x64\Citrix Desktop Delivery Controller) and follow the instructions for installing it manually.
 Failure to comply can cause an error.